-The Board of Directors of the General Partner
+Directors and Executive Officers of the General Partner of the Manager

-The Board of Directors of the General Partner currently consists of nine members.
+The Board of Directors of the General Partner currently consists of eight members.

 Directors are appointed to serve on the Board of Directors of the General Partner until such time as they retire or are removed and their successors are appointed.
 The directors and executive officers of the General Partner collectively have extensive experience in the analysis and understanding of the risks associated with many of the businesses underlying the securities that may comprise the Fund's investments.
 The Manager will draw upon this experience when necessary in analyzing potential investments for the Fund.